1800 898 220

 AGN CEO Ben Wilson and AGN Executive General Manager of Customer and Strategy, Craig de Laine with the Hydrogen Minister, Assistant Minister, and Queensland Hydrogen Champions cooking the barbecue on the Speakers Green at Queensland Parliament attended by at least 80 guests

-The renewable hydrogen will then be blended with natural gas for injection into AGN's Gladstone natural gas networks.
+The renewable hydrogen will then be blended with natural gas, creating an up to 10% renewable gas blend.
+The blended gas will be distributed to all homes and businesses using the existing natural gas distribution network in Gladstone.
 This model electrolyser unit is one of several currently operating in Australia, including in the Australian Capital Territory and Western Australia.

 HyP Gladstone was announced as the first grant recipient from the Queensland Government’s $15 million Hydrogen Industry Development Fund.
 Premier and Minister for Trade Annastacia Palaszczuk said in an Australian-first, Gladstone will become the first entire city in the nation to be on a blend of natural gas and hydrogen.

 “Using renewable hydrogen, Australian Gas Networks (AGN) will trial the blended hydrogen gas with a view to converting Gladstone’s network to hydrogen in the future,” Premier Palaszczuk said.
 “The Queensland Government is working hard to drive the hydrogen industry forward, to create highly skilled jobs, especially in regional Queensland.”

 AGN’s Chief Executive Officer, Mr Ben Wilson said AGIG is proud to partner with the Queensland Government on this ground-breaking project.
 “This project supports Gladstone’s vision to be a key hub for Queensland’s domestic and hydrogen export industry, just as it is for natural gas today."